Divorce Checklist: 10 Things Every Man Should Do

 10. Stay Involved in Your Kids’ Lives

 You will need to spend as much time as you can with your children because you don’t know how things are going to end once the divorce process is complete.
 Try your best to communicate with your kids regularly.
 Talk to them about how their day went and immerse yourself in their lives.
 Be sure to be present for their school meetups or any other occasions.
 Just find an excuse to stay around them.
-This can strengthen your bond regardless of how less time you get to spend together.
+This can strengthen your bond regardless of how much less time you get to spend together.